tom-hauschke/serra/readme.md

 # serra

+Forked from noqqe/serra

-Serra is my personal *Magic: The Gathering* collection tracker.
+Serra is my personal _Magic: The Gathering_ collection tracker.

 It began as a holiday project in winter 2021/2022 because I was frustrated of Collection Tracker Websites that are:

-* Pain to use
+- Pain to use
-* Want ~$10 a month
+- Want ~$10 a month
-* Don't have the features I want
+- Don't have the features I want

 So I started my own Collection Tracker using [Golang](https://golang.org), [MongoDB](https://mongodb.com) and [Scryfall](https://scryfall.com) to have